justincrosbie/react-cat-dog-app/README.md

 - Infinite scrolling to load more facts using a custom hook
 - Uses a Context to manage the selection state of the app, decoupling the components from the data
 - Responsive design for mobile and desktop
+- Uses the Chakra-UI library for pretty components and styling

 ## Variants